yashmadan123/mslearn-openai/Instructions/Labs/hol-content-filters-lab2.md

 ### Task 1: Deploy a OpenAI model

-As you have already deployed OpenAI services in the previous exercise, you're ready to deploy a model to use through the **Azure OpenAI Studio**.
+As you have already deployed OpenAI services in the previous exercise, you're ready to deploy a model to use through the **Azure AI Foundry portal**.
 Once deployed, you will use the model to generate natural language content.

 1. In the **Azure portal**, search for **OpenAI** and select **Azure OpenAI**.